 I can literally go all day talking about food and drinks.
 And you will, too, when you come to visit Bulgaria.

 In this section of my 166 Bulgaria travel tips, I’ll provide you with useful information on how to manage your health in Bulgaria.

 - Have your insurance ready.
 Bulgarian hospital services are definitely more affordable than most EU countries.
-Yet having an insurance with you will save you a lot of trouble if you ever need medical or other assistance.
+Yet, having an insurance with you will save you from a lot of trouble if you ever need medical or other assistance.

 - Have hand wipes with you.
 It’s rare that you won’t find soap or toilet paper in restrooms in Bulgaria.
 But it happens.
 So, I’d suggest you always carry antibacterial hand wipes and a hand sanitiser with you.

 - Summers in Bulgaria can get very hot.
 Sofia typically gets the “coolest” weather in summer.
 However, if you visit Pleven, Plovdiv, or Veliko Tarnovo in the summer months, be prepared.
 The maximums sometimes reach 40-42 C (104-107 F).
 Avoid the heat, drink plenty of water, and bring electrolytes with you.